 There is widespread misperception that settling means taking less than you deserve.
 In reality, settling just means that you accepted something you didn't like and didn't say anything about it.

-As mentioned earlier, it’s natural for there to be some disconnect between your needs and the needs of your partner—you’re different people, after all.
+As mentioned earlier, it’s natural for there to be some disconnect between your needs and the needs of your partner—let alone, relationship doubts—you’re different people, after all.
 That disconnect doesn’t automatically signal settling for “less.”
 In fact, it’s not settling if you’re in a relationship where you can talk about the longings you have that aren't met and have these yearnings recognized and discussed in a constructive way.
 (This doesn’t mean you should get everything you want–needs must be recognized in a relationship, but not necessarily met within it.)

 We often position settling as living with a potential lack in another (they don’t do x, y, and z enough), rather than taking responsibility ourselves to advocate, with intelligence and respect, for what we want and truly care about inside and outside of the relationship.